 And intentionally re-direct.

-For years, I worked with a guy who experienced a very public demotion, going from managing 30+ people to just a handful.
-While I’m sure that was hard, he turned to finding fault with everyone and everything around him as a way of deflecting.
-I was one of his favorite targets, because I’d taken over one of his teams.
-I wasted so much time trying to prove things that no one else was asking me to prove.
+For years, I worked with someone who experienced a very public demotion, and they turned to finding fault with everyone and everything around them as a way of deflecting.
+I was one of their favorite targets, because I’d been put in charge of one of their former teams.
+Our results spoke for themselves, and yet I wasted so much time trying to prove things that no one else was asking me to prove.
 Sometimes I was trying to prove things to him, sometimes just to myself, but nothing worthwhile came out of any of it.

-Is there anything you wish others knew about you indisputably?
+Is there anything you wish others knew indisputably about you?
 Is there anything you wish you could believe about yourself?
 Can you accept that it’s all open for interpretation?

 It’s so easy to slip into comparison mode.
 A quick tap on your phone’s screen, a bit of news about a friend, or a harmless sentence in an e-mail can trigger feelings of comparison or jealousy.
 Sometimes, dealing with these things takes focused time and attention.
 But what about if it’s just a quick pang of comparison as you go about your day, and you aren’t able to give it time or attention right now?
 Here’s a question to re-direct your focus: